 Submissions close2 July 2020

 As part of our Electricity Distribution Code review, we reviewed the customer protection framework for electricity customers.

 The code has service standards to protect customers as they interact with the electricity network.
 Our final decision will ensure customer protections remain fit for purpose and reflect customer expectations as the electricity sector undergoes change and modernisation.
 The customer service standards include:

-- the guaranteed service level scheme - this includes financial recognition for qualifying customers related to low supply reliability and qualify.
-Other types of protection includes customers who experience delays with new connections or where distributors are late to scheduled appointments
+- the guaranteed service level scheme - this includes financial recognition for eligible customers related to low supply reliability, delayed new connections or where distributors are late to scheduled appointments

 - communication requirements for planned outages - distributors must provide minimum levels of notification to customers about scheduled or cancelled works.

 Key facts from our final decision

 Planned outage communications

-Our proposal will facilitate better information exchange between retailers, distributors and ultimately with customers.
+Our final decision will facilitate better information exchange between retailers, distributors and ultimately with customers.

 Distributors may also have flexibility to interrupt supply at short notice, if certain conditions are satisfied.